p-brane/sky130-apd-workshop/README.md

 ### Config.tcl

+`config.tcl` is used to configure openlane to use the `picorv32a` design, the `sky130_fd_sc_hd` libraries, define the clock and clock period, and use custom cells.
 Modify the config.tcl to include the copied libraries at  `/home/p-brane/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/config.tcl`
-The modified file is shown below.
-LIB_MIN was replaced with LIB_FASTEST, and LIB_MAX was replace with LIB_SLOWEST.
+The modified file is shown below. `LIB_MIN` was replaced with `LIB_FASTEST`, and `LIB_MAX` was replace with `LIB_SLOWEST`.

 ```
 # Design